I may earn a commission if you make a purchase through the product links on this page at no extra cost to you.

 1) Your Milk Storage Capacity

-Mothers have different milk storage capacity.
+Is your baby never satisfied after breastfeeding?
+This may be due to the small storage capacity of breast milk.
+Let me explain.
+Mothers have different milk storage capacities.
 So, if you’ve got a large milk storage capacity, then there shouldn’t be any problem.
 However, when your storage capacity is small and can’t store enough milk, you won’t be able to give your baby the needed milk at once.
 This makes them want to breastfeed some minutes or hours after feeding.

 4) Feeding patterns